 Sadly illegal persecution of wildlife continues in our area.
 Here is some useful information about what you can do to help by reporting wildlife crime or suspicious activity relating to illegal wildlife persecution.

-If you see something you think is suspicious – an illegal trap or suspected poisoned bait – please call 101 (the national non-emergency number) to report it to the police and ask for an incident number.
-Again, please also take photos or record a video of what you have seen.
-Please contact us to let us know too.
-You can call us on 0114 263 4335.
+If you see something you think is suspicious – such as an illegal trap or suspected poisoned bait – please call 101 (the national non-emergency number) to report it to the police and ask for an incident number.
+Please also take photos or record a video of what you have seen, if safe to do so.

 We will act on any reports we receive about potential wildlife crime and work with South Yorkshire Police’s Wildlife Crime Unit to ensure any identified issues are appropriately followed up.
 You can contact us by calling 0114 263 4335 or by email at firstname.lastname@example.org.

-If you want to report a dead or injured bird or prey, or wish to highlight a nesting bird of prey you have found, click the following link for contact details of the Peak District Raptor Monitoring Group.
+If you want to report a dead or injured bird or prey, or wish to highlight a nesting bird of prey you have found, contact the Peak District Raptor Monitoring Group.

 Find out what to do if you see fire, smoke, or people using open flames in the countryside, on nature reserves or green spaces at our wildfire safety advice page.

 Injured or distressed animals

 There are a number of local organisations and groups who will help care for injured or distressed animals.
 If the incident is related to wildlife crime please do report it first, then take a look at our list of local wildlife rescue centres.